Clarkson University: Applied Computer Science Labs

-Applied CS Labs - The Applied Computer Science Labs at Clarkson University consists of the Clarkson Open Source Institute, the Internet Teaching Lab, and the Virtual Reality Lab, however only the first is populated.
-These labs, better known as COSI, are almost entirely student-run, offering the opportunity to gain experience in managing both facilities and projects.
+Applied CS Labs - The Applied Computer Science Labs at Clarkson University consist of the Clarkson Open Source Institute, the Internet Teaching Lab, and the Virtual Reality Lab.
+However, only the first two are populated.
+These labs, collectively referred to on campus as COSI, are almost entirely student-run, offering the opportunity to gain experience in managing both facilities and projects.
 All three labs are located on the 3rd floor of the Science Center in rooms SC334 and SC336.
+The Applied CS Labs is home to Clarkson University's open-source mirror, which serves downloads for popular projects like Blender (software) and the Ubuntu operating system, among many others.

 Clarkson Pep Band

 The Clarkson University Pep Band is a student-run organization that supports the Clarkson University Golden Knights ice hockey teams.
-The band consists of approximately 75 full-time members, and performs at Clarkson's Cheel Arena at all of the home games for the Men's NCAA Division I hockey team and some games for the NCAA Division I Women's team.
+The band comprises approximately 75 full-time members and performs at Clarkson's Cheel Arena at all home games for the Men's NCAA Division I hockey team and some for the women's NCAA Division I hockey team.

-The band also travels to Clarkson Men's ECAC Hockey conference away games with 35-40 members (unless restricted by the policies of the opposing team's arena, notably at Saint Lawrence University) and post-season tournaments.
+The band also travels to Clarkson Men's ECAC Hockey conference away games with 35–40 members (unless restricted by the policies of the opposing team's arena) and post-season tournaments.

-The Clarkson University Pep Band was founded in the fall of 1964, by a small group of Clarkson students.
-By the 1980s, the band's membership grew significantly.
+The Clarkson University Pep Band was founded in the fall of 1964 by a small group of Clarkson students.